eclipse-tractusx/sldt-ontology-model/docs/ontology_governance_process.md

     - Update MD File

 #### **Review Process**
-- The ontology modelling team checks that the criteria in the standards are met:I
+- The ontology modelling team checks that the criteria in the standards are met:
     - Technical Modelling prerequisites
     - Syntax of Content
     - Understandability of Content